Adolescent Pregnancy Prevention Bill: President

 President Bongbong Marcos initially supported the bill recognizing the problems of teenage pregnancy.
-However in January 20, 2025, Marcos retracted his support and says that the bill is promoting a "woke mentality", believing it "teach four-year-olds how to masturbate" and every child to "try different sexualities".
+However, on January 20, 2025, Marcos retracted his support and says that the bill is promoting a "woke mentality", believing it "teach four-year-olds how to masturbate" and every child to "try different sexualities".
 He threatened to veto the bill.

 Congress

 Senate

 On January 16, 2025, Senator Joel Villanueva who is also associated with the Jesus Is Lord Church Worldwide joined the NCFC in opposing the bill.
 He believes that the bill will remove parental consent in sex education in the school system.
 Senate president Chiz Escudero said he has opposed the bill even before the NCFC expressed its position.
-Senator Sherwin Gatchalian said he will organize a inquiry in aid of legislation to discuss the NCFC's claims on the bill and the Department of Education sex-ed curriculum is based on "Western" and "liberal" standards of sexuality under the World Health Organization and UNESCO guidelines.
+Senator Sherwin Gatchalian said he will organize an inquiry in aid of legislation to discuss the NCFC's claims on the bill and the Department of Education sex-ed curriculum is based on "Western" and "liberal" standards of sexuality under the World Health Organization and UNESCO guidelines.

 Seven senators wrote letters to Senate president Escudero to withdraw their signature from the Committee Report No. 41.
 Nancy Binay, JV Ejercito, Cynthia Villar, and Bong Go on January 21 withdrew their signatures.
 Jinggoy Estrada, Bong Revilla and Loren Legarda also wrote separate letters.
 Go himself emphasized his signature is merely procedural and does not imply endorsement.

 While co-author Imee Marcos when queried said that withdrawal of her signature from the report is premature, she also said that the SB 1979 is "significantly different" from her original measure.
 Revilla also said that his original measure was different from SB 1979.

 Senator Risa Hontiveros condemned Project Dalisay's claims as "outright lies".
 She says that the CSE only covers adolescents ages 10 years and above.
 She clarified that "international standards" are only part of the guidelines and CSE is still primarily guided by the Constitution and Filipino culture and values.

 House of Representatives

-Rufus Rodriguez of Cagayan de Oro's 2nd district on January 17, 2025 filed a resolution urging the withdrawal of House Bill No. 891.
+Rufus Rodriguez of Cagayan de Oro's 2nd district on January 17, 2025, filed a resolution urging the withdrawal of House Bill No. 891.
 He thinks that the bill which he deride as "deceptive" violated the constitution's single-subject provision by institutionalizing comprehensive sex education when the bill's title suggest it tackles teenage pregnancy prevention.
 He also noted the NCFC's stance.

 Rodriguez commends president Marcos statements which speaks to the chief executive's "moral values" pronouncing the bill as "dead on arrival".